Animal-Assisted Intervention for Autism

 Can autism be cured with animal contact?

-As a developmental disorder, there are no current 'cures' for autism, but rather a range of treatments that help improve the symptoms and the quality of life of individuals with autism.
+There is not a current 'cure' for autism, but rather a range of treatments aimed to improve social skills and the quality of life of individuals with autism.
 Animal-assisted intervention is not currently recommended as a primary treatment option for autism, but rather as a complementary or integrative treatment or enrichment activity.
-Empirically supported therapies such as Occupational Therapy, Speech Therapy and Applied Behavior Analysis remain the primary recommended treatment options for autism.
-Animal-assisted intervention is a suggested complementary and integrative therapy that provides enrichment, while potentially yielding positive outcomes such as increases in social interaction, communicative behaviors, positive emotions, and motor control for some individuals.
+Empirically supported therapies such as Occupational Therapy, Speech Therapy, and Applied Behavior Analysis remain the primary recommended treatment options for autism.
+Animal-assisted intervention may yield positive outcomes such as increases in social interaction, communicative behaviors, positive emotions, and motor control for some individuals.

 Written by Noémie A. Guérin and the OHAIRE Group